KhartesViewer/khartes/README.md

 (see "anaconda installation.txt" for a list), and then typing "python khartes.py".

 When khartes starts, you will see some explanatory text on the right-hand side of the interface to help you get started.
-It is fairly limited; you might want to watch the video above to get a better idea how to proceed.
+This text is fairly limited; you might want to watch the video above to get a better idea how to proceed.